-Escalation policies are found under Configuration → Escalation Policies, where there will already be a Default escalation policy.
-By default, the Account Owner will be the only target on this escalation policy, though this can be changed at any time.
+When you are first configuring your PagerDuty account, you will have a Default escalation policy.
+The Account Owner will be the only target on the default escalation policy, though this can be changed at any time.

 To create an escalation policy: